-Start by shortlisting nurseries that will make your life easier.
+Once you are sure that you know how to identify a Covid safe nursery, we suggest that you start by shortlisting nurseries that will make your life easier.
 As ambitious as parents today can be, there’s little good in choosing a highly academic, little Einstein producing nursery that sees you landed with a hideous daily commute.
 Factors to consider include:

 • Proximity to work, home and the school(s) of your older children.
-Schools and workplaces often open brutally early in Dubai.
+Schools and workplaces often open brutally early in the UAE.
 Can you get everyone where they need to be whilst maintaining their (your) sanity?
 If you can’t manage the commute, does the nursery offer transport?
 If you are a stay at home parent does the nursery run offer a chance to stop for a coffee and a whip round the supermarket on the way home?

 • Term time only or all year round?
-It may come as a surprise to parents that many nurseries in Dubai operate on a term time only basis.
+It may come as a surprise to parents that many nurseries in the UAE operate on a term time only basis.
 Great if you can make it work (especially if you plan to leave for the long, hot Dubai summer) but not so helpful if both parents are working with only a standard 4 or 5 week holiday allocation.
 If you do decide to use a term time only nursery, can you afford a nanny/home help to cover the dates the nursery is closed?
 Does the nursery have the same closure dates as your older child’s school?
 Siblings with differing mid-term holiday dates can be a real challenge to co-ordinate!

 • Is the nursery affiliated with a school/school group?
 The recent spate of school openings has reduced the pressure on school waiting lists and place availability in Dubai, but a nursery that offers your child priority for your preferred school may well be a sensible long term strategy.